Photos Show Mardi Gras in a Completely New Light

 A local brass band plays music in the streets alongside a massive dragon float.
 People throw beads, cups and coins to parade-goers below.
 Everyone is decked out in head-to-toe costumes full of color and glitter.
 And you’ve never seen so many masks and feathers in your life.
 This is Mardi Gras in New Orleans.

-But for those missing the traditional revelry in the street or looking for a little history and inspiration behind this special event, here are past Mardi Gras photos that capture the essence of this community that truly knows how to have a good time (even during a pandemic).
+For those missing the traditional revelry in the street or looking for a little history and inspiration behind this special event, here are past Mardi Gras photos that capture the essence of this community that truly knows how to have a good time (even during a pandemic).

 Mardi Gras (French for "Fat Tuesday") happens every year on the Tuesday before Ash Wednesday, the date that begins the fasting season of Lent in the Western Christian tradition.
 But anyone who's been to Mardi Gras in New Orleans knows it's much more than that.